ganglinwu/personal-website-astro/src/content/posts/post-1.md

 draft: false
 ---

-Finite field is so interesting.
+Finite fields is so interesting.

 But first what is a field?
-You could look that up on [Wikipedia](<https://en.wikipedia.org/wiki/Field_(mathematics)>), there is no value in this blog explaining that.
+You could look that up on [Wikipedia](<https://en.wikipedia.org/wiki/Field_(mathematics)>), there is no value in this post explaining that.

 Perhaps what is more valuable is the **motivation** behind a field!